matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

 a given `m.call.invite`.

-*Also considered: use the `event_id` of the answer event: this is rejected for similarity with `call_id` where it is desirable to know the ID of a call before receving the remote echo of the invite event (this will be useful in future for call transfers where the transferor can assign a `call_id` for the transferee to use).*
+*Also considered: use the `event_id` of the answer event: this is rejected for similarity with `call_id` where it is desirable to know the ID of a call before receiving the remote echo of the invite event (this will be useful in future for call transfers where the transferor can assign a `call_id` for the transferee to use).*